Ten Thousand Flags, Ten Thousand Wishes for Our Rivers

 We hope to reach 10,000 river flags by 2016, the end of the project.

 We’ve done many multi-medium exhibitions along the Mississippi with river flag installations, poetry reading, sculpture installations, film, music and dance performances, tea ceremony, dumpling making, flag workshop, and live sand-mandala creation by Tibetan Buddhist monks.

 A documentary film will be the final product for the project.

 Paddling/traveling: we travel along the two rivers to connect people and communities, celebrate cultures and rivers through sharing and making art, music, dance, poetry and stories, food, river flag installations.

 Kinship of Rivers website: featuring the project mission statement, travel details, river flags and albums for events, individual and organization participants, events, gallery of gifts that include poetry, stories, music, art, photography and dance, maps and portraits of the two rivers

 Kinship of Rivers Multimedia Exhibition will be a culminating collaborative project with participating artists and students who have traveled the two rivers.
 They will create sculptural installations with gifts, objects, stories and sounds collected from both rivers.
-The exhibition will travel to museums and galleries in Minnesota, Nebraska and New York City.
-Plans are underway for the exhibit to travel to China and around the world.
+The exhibition will travel to museums and galleries along the Mississippi and Yangtze.

-A film that documents the project from the preparation stage to the final exhibition
+A Kinship of Rivers film that documents the project from the preparation stage to the final exhibition

-Wang Ping is a poet, writer, photographer, grant writer and fund-raiser, organizer for the trips and manager for the whole installation collaboration.
+Wang Ping is a poet, writer, photographer, dancer, rower, public art artist, curator, organizer and fund raiser for the whole project.
 Born in Shanghai, Wang Ping now lives on the bank of the Mississippi.
 She’s been photographing and writing about the two rivers for the past decade, and would like to build bridges across the rivers with her art and poetry and with this river project.